-fresh_when(object = nil, etag: nil, weak_etag: nil, strong_etag: nil, last_modified: nil, public: false, template: nil) public
+fresh_when(object = nil, etag: nil, weak_etag: nil, strong_etag: nil, last_modified: nil, public: false, cache_control: {}, template: nil) public

-Sets the etag, last_modified, or both on the response and renders a 304 Not Modified response if the request is already fresh.
+Sets the etag, last_modified, or both on the response, and renders a 304 Not Modified response if the request is already fresh.

-• :etag Sets a “weak” ETag validator on the response.
+Sets a “weak” ETag validator on the response.
 See the :weak_etag option.

-• :weak_etag Sets a “weak” ETag validator on the response.
-Requests that set If-None-Match header may return a 304 Not Modified response if it matches the ETag exactly.
 A weak ETag indicates semantic equivalence, not byte-for-byte equality, so they’re good for caching HTML pages in browser caches.
 They can’t be used for responses that must be byte-identical, like serving Range requests within a PDF file.

-• :last_modified Sets a “weak” last-update validator on the response.
-Subsequent requests that set If-Modified-Since may return a 304 Not Modified response if last_modified <= If-Modified-Since.
+Sets a “weak” last-update validator on the response.
+Subsequent requests that specify an If-Modified-Since header may receive a 304 Not Modified response if last_modified <= If-Modified-Since.

-• :template By default, the template digest for the current controller/action is included in ETags.
+By default, the template digest for the current controller/action is included in ETags.
 If the action renders a different template, you can include its digest instead.
 If the action doesn’t render a template at all, you can pass template: false to skip any attempt to check for a template digest.

 def show